Glade Festival

 Glade Festival was an electronic dance music festival, founded by Nick Ladd and Ans Guise, which originally started out as Glastonbury Festival's Glade Stage, which was established by Luke Piper and Mark Parsons who also became founding partners in Glade Festival itself.
 Exeter breakbeat promoter Biff Mitchell also played an important role in the event's development.
 The annual festival took place for the first time over four days in the summer of 2004, attracting 22,500 people by 2007.
 The festival's home for the first five years was the Wasing Estate, in Berkshire.
 In 2009 it was held in Winchester, and in 2011 and 2012 its location was at Houghton Hall in Norfolk.
 The festival was cancelled in 2013, it did not reappear as was planned in 2014, however the Glade Stage at the main Glastonbury festival continues.

-Glade Festival originated from the Glade arena started at Glastonbury kicking off in its verdant surroundings with a huge line up of electronic artists including Aphex Twin, Squarepusher, Hallucinogen and Hybrid.
+Glade Festival originated from the Glade arena started at Glastonbury featuring electronic artists including Aphex Twin, Squarepusher, Hallucinogen and Hybrid.